jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 4. **SigLIP embeddings & BLIP captions**
    - Compute SigLIP embeddings and BLIP captions for canonical images.
-   - Persist primary results under `cache/embeddings/` and `cache/captions/`, with SQLite projections for inspection and lightweight search.
+   - Persist primary results under `cache/embeddings/` and `cache/captions/`, with SQLite cache tables for inspection and lightweight search.

 5. **Near-duplicate grouping**
    - Use perceptual hashes (`phash`) and a fixed Hamming-distance threshold to group visually similar images into near-duplicate sets.